District 123 Procedures

 The maximum time for debate per motion is 10 minutes, including amendments, unless the Chair recommends and receives approval by unanimous consent or two-thirds vote in favour of allocating extended time for debate on the matter.

-Each speaker shall have a maximum of 2 minutes per motiuon.
+Each speaker shall have a maximum of 2 minutes to speak per motiuon.

 The Chair will alternate between those against and in favour.